Hanka8/Hanka8/README.md

   - [Tip calculator](https://hanka8.github.io/Tip-calculator-appp/)

-Don't hesitate to open issues or reach out if you have questions or collaboration ideas.
+Don't hesitate to reach out if you have questions or collaboration ideas.
 Happy coding!

 ### Technologies I am familiar with (varied proficiency):